FernandoRocha88/WalkthroughProject/README.md

 ---

 # Business Requirements
 * As a Data Analyst from CI AgroBusiness division, you are requested by a new Australian customer to provide actionable insights and data driven recommendations on weather information.
 This new customer has substantial agriculture business in Australia and understanding the rainfall level is critical for their farmer's network.
-Their clients needs to know precisely if it will rain in the next day and an reliable reference for the next 7 days.
+Their clients needs to know precisely if it will rain in the next day.
   * **1** - We want to tell whether or not will rain in the next day in almost 50 Australian cities.
 In case of rain, you should tell the rainfall level.
   * **2** - We want to cluster the Australian cities and regions according to rainfall levels
   * **3** - We want to understand the rainfall seasonality for a given city in the last 5 years.